klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_anchoring <a id="subbridge_anchoring"></a>
-The `subbridge.anchoring` can enable/disable the anchoring feature of the service chain.
+The `subbridge_anchoring` can enable/disable the anchoring feature of the service chain.

 **Parameters**